Once you have retrieved the items, you can examine those you are interested in viewing.

 The above is applicable for assets on question stems and answer options, as well as on cases that contain the items.

 If Restrictions have been applied to Fill in the Blank type items, balance your mouse pointer over the Information icon and a pop-up Restrictions table lists the restrictions for the answer option.

-The Question Metadata tab on the Examine Questions page displays data about the retrieved item including its Blueprint ID, Question ID, Metadata, References, and Membership.
+The Question Metadata tab on the Examine Questions page displays data about the retrieved item including its Question ID, Blueprint ID, Metadata, References, and Membership.
 The membership link pop-up displays details about the exam, its sections, enemies etc..

-References for items, keys, and distracters are listed on the Question Metadata tab in the right column.
+References for items, keys, and distractors are listed on the Question Metadata tab in the right column.